 three) Mixed techniques.

 Negative Dog training was originally first engineered for war canines.
 This technology was beneficial in the events leading up to the first world war.
-This training method was used up by trainers which are civilians after the second world war period, and quickly had become established as accepted normal practice in Tempe.
+This training method was used up by trainers which are civilians after the second world war period, and quickly had become established as accepted normal practice in Peoria.